MSeidelFed/KineticMSI/USAGE.md

 ```

-IsoCorrectoR generates warning when there are not as many isotopologue measured abundances as potentially labelled atoms in the molecule, indicating that NIA correction may be skewed.
+IsoCorrectoR generates warnings when there are not as many isotopologue measured abundances as potentially labelled atoms in the molecule, indicating that NIA correction may be skewed.
 We recommend that users run this function within the suppressWarnings() R function because in the presence of warnings and given the numerous pixels per MSI experiment, a single KineticMSI dataset could take a very long time to run.
 The time is mostly spent on writing the warnings to the console.
 Thus when warnings are suppressed, the efficiency of the function increases dramatically.

 Additionally, as a cross validation step of the enrichment percentage calculations, we provide a function to transform the IsoCorrectoR tables into the format of IsoCor to be run in Python.